razvanaldea89/dlm-advanced-settings/README.md

 # Download Monitor Advanced Settings

 ## What does it do?
 This plugin is used to enhance the control of the Download Monitor plugin by tapping into its hooks.
+It taps into Download Monitor's hooks and offers a way to manipulate them via the admin panel.

 ## What can be achieved?